 which is nowadays called the Kawahara equation. \end{enumerate}

-In the last years, many authors have been interested to find the behavior of solutions for the time-delayed KdV equation, time-delayed Kawahara equation, and other time-delayed dispersive systems see, for instance, \cite{Chentouf,Chentouf1,CaVi,CCKR,KomPig2020, Valein} and the reference therein.
-In this article, we try to find general results for a higher-order dispersive equation which in some sense recovers the equations mentioned in the cited articles.
+In recent years, many authors have been interested in finding the behavior of solutions for the time-delayed KdV equation, time-delayed Kawahara equation, and other time-delayed dispersive systems.
+See, for instance, \cite{Chentouf,Chentouf1,CaVi,CCKR,KomPig2020, Valein} and the reference therein.
+In this article, our goal is to study general results for a higher-order dispersive equation, which in some sense recovers the equations mentioned in the cited articles.
 Due to this advance for this type of dispersive equation, our main focus is to investigate the stabilization of the higher-order extension, for example, of KdV and Kawahara equations.